GoogleChrome/chrome-launcher/readme.md

 lighthouse https://airhorner.com/
 ```

-Lighthouse will prettyprint a report to CLI.
+By default, Lighthouse writes the report to an HTML file.
 You can control the output format by passing flags.

 #### CLI options